 During the fall, horses and riders can be seen at High School football games taking place at Gene Cox Stadium.
-Other events that volunteers can be found riding are July 4 at Tom Brown Park, Red Hills Horse Trials and the North Florida Fair.
+Other events that volunteers can be found riding are July 4 at Tom Brown Park and Red Hills Horse Trials.
 Since the initiation of Mounted Posse patrols, car break-ins and other crimes at these events has decreased dramatically.
 Riders atop horses have a vantage point that foot patrol, or even vehicle patrols do not.
 The horses easily maneuver between vehicles and riders’ views can encompass larger areas with one sweep.

 Many of the children in Leon County recognize the flagship horse, Big Red, on sight.
 Sheriff Larry Campbell could often be seen riding Red at events, much to the delight of Leon County residents.
 Big Red continues to be a part of the Mounted Posse and each member is honored to ride him in memory of Sheriff Campbell.